Tradeline Eligibility Criteria Explained

 Tradelines that fail to meet these qualifications are removed from our inventory immediately.
 Our priority is offering secure, escrow-backed listings that meet compliance and performance benchmarks for optimal posting success.

 In our experience, the tradelines that perform best over time consistently meet all core tradeline eligibility criteria—not just on paper, but in real-world reporting outcomes.
-For example, many of our long-time sellers started with one card that met the 24-month age minimum and kept utilization under 5%.
+For example, many of our long-time sellers started with one card that met the 24-month age minimum, kept utilization under 5%, and followed a consistent posting history.
+These tradelines didn’t just meet criteria—they delivered proven results.
 Over time, they saw how keeping that card active, clean, and reliable led to steady AU activity and repeat earnings.

-It’s also worth noting that not every “good” credit card qualifies as a tradeline.
+It’s also worth noting that not every “good” credit card qualifies under our strict tradeline eligibility criteria.
 In most cases, cards that haven’t reported in months, carry variable balances near the limit, or have ever shown late payments—even if corrected—tend to underperform in reporting.
-That’s why we’ve built in automated filters to remove anything that falls outside our tradeline eligibility criteria, helping protect both buyers and sellers from inconsistent results.
+That’s why we’ve built in automated filters to remove anything that doesn’t align with our eligibility benchmarks, helping protect both buyers and sellers from inconsistent results.

 At Tradeline Score, we believe in offering more than just inventory—we offer assurance.
-Our vetting system (Tradeline Eligibility Criteria) is designed to reward account holders who maintain quality over time.
-Meeting the eligibility criteria is the first step, but maintaining those standards is what creates long-term success in the tradeline space.
+Our vetting system is designed to reward account holders who maintain quality over time.
+Meeting the tradeline eligibility criteria is the first step, but maintaining those standards is what creates long-term success in the tradeline space.

 Maximizing Eligibility and Reporting Success